TheStonedFox/no-doors/README.md

 # 💻 Computer Components E-Commerce (Full-Stack)

 **Description:**
-A full-stack e-commerce platform for computer components, built with React, Express, and MongoDB.
+A full-stack e-commerce platform for mobile components, built with React, Express, and MongoDB.
 Users can browse products, filter by various criteria, add items to cart and favorites, and make purchases via integrated payment systems.
-Designed as a portfolio project to showcase modern web development skills. 🚀
+Designed as a portfolio project to showcase modern web development skills.

 ---